 The 'Back up seed phrase' item is greyed out when you have already walked through the screens that instruct you to write down your seed phrase.
 At this point, you can no longer view the seed phrase in the app.
 The phrase is removed from local storage to minimize the risk of anyone but you ever being able to access it.

 Your profile only exists locally.
-Any messages you have sent will remain on mail servers for 30 days.
+Any messages you have sent will remain on Status nodes for 30 days.
 After that, the message cease to exist.
 Transactions you have made with using an account in your wallet will remain on the blockchain.

 Status can be bandwidth heavy.
 The best way to prevent too much data consumption is by using Status only when connected to wifi.
 You can prevent Status from using mobile data by adjusting your settings under Profile > Sync settings > Mobile data.

-Every message is end-to-end encrypted, and broadcast to every single peer in the network for a set time.
-This makes it not only impossible for unintended audiences to read the content of messages, but also to see who sends messages to whom.
+Every message is end-to-end encrypted, and broadcast to every single peer in the network.
+This makes it not only impossible for unintended audiences to read the content of messages, but also to see who sends messages to who.
+The sender information is always encrypted, rendering it impossible for Status nodes to collect any communication metadata.
 For private 1:1 messages, only the intended recipient of a message is able to decrypt the content.
 For public chats, anyone who knows the name of the chat can decrypt the content.

-An additional safeguard is the use of a new encryption key with every message, after the initial key exchange between users (Perfect Forward Secrecy).
-If your message key is compromised, only the message for that particular key is compromised.
-There is no access to past messages.
+An additional safeguard is the use of a new encryption key with every message after the initial key exchange between users (perfect forward secrecy).
+If your message key is compromised, only the message for that particular key is compromised, and not for any prior messages.

-Whisper requires a special kind of Ethereum node to store and transfer messages.
-Status is the only instance of Whisper being used in production.
-Thus, Status hosts a set of these special nodes in order to support its users.
-However, anyone is able to host a mail server node with the proper hardware.
+Waku requires a special kind of Status node that stores encrypted messages while users may be offline.
+Currently, Status hosts a set of these special nodes in order to support its users.
+However, anyone is able to host such a Status node with the proper hardware.
 You can find instructions on how to do so here.

 You can share either your profile or a specific chat with friends outside of Status.